DejavuForensics/SVM/README.md

 In statistical machine learning, a major challenge is finding a kernel.
 The kernel optimizes the decision boundary between classes in an application.
 In SVM, a Linear kernel, for example, is capable of solving a linearly separable problem such as that seen in Fig. 1 (a).
 Following the same logic.
 Sigmoid, RBF, and Sine kernels can solve separable problems.
 They are separable by Sigmoid, Radial, and Sine functions.
 This is seen in Fig. 1 (b), Fig. 1 (c) and Fig. 1 (d), respectively.

 A good generalisation in machine learning may depend on a good kernel choice.
 The best kernel may be subordinate to the problem to be solved.
 Investigating different kernels has a side effect.
 It is a costly process.
 It involves cross-validation and different random starts.
 Investigating different kernels may be necessary.
-Otherwise, a neural network with a mismatched kernel may generate bad results.
+Otherwise, a machine learning with a mismatched kernel may generate bad results.

 As a counter-example, look at the use of the Linear kernel.
 It was applied to the Sigmoid and Sine distributions shown in Fig. 2 (a) and Fig. 2 (b), respectively.
 The classification accuracies shown in Fig. 2 (a) and Fig. 2 (b) are 78.71% and 73.00% respectively.
 You can see this visually.
 The Linear kernel does not map the boundaries of the Sigmoid and Sinusoid distributions well.